gjr80/weewx-gw1000/README.md

 5. Configure the driver:

-        wee_config --reconfigure --driver=user.gw1000
+        weectl station --reconfigure --driver=user.gw1000

     **Note:** Depending on your system/installation the above command may need to be prefixed with *sudo*.

     **Note:** Depending on your WeeWX installation *wee_config* may need to be prefixed with the path to *wee_config*.

-6. You may choose to [run WeeWX directly](http://weewx.com/docs/usersguide.htm#Running_directly) to observe the loop packets and archive records being generated by WeeWX.
+6. You may choose to [run WeeWX directly](http://weewx.com/docs/5.0/usersguide/running/#running-directly) to observe the loop packets and archive records being generated by WeeWX.

 7. Once satisfied that the Ecowitt Gateway driver is operating correctly you can restart the WeeWX daemon: